bhagirath-bhp/carbon-inspector-for-your-code/readme.md

 ## Usage

-To use EcoCode Analyzer, follow these steps:
+To use carbon-inspector-for-your-code, follow these steps:

 1. Open the website in your browser.
 2. Paste your code snippet into the input area.